jentery/506v3/index.md

 I will use the Faculty of Graduate Studies' [official grading system](https://www.uvic.ca/calendar/future/grad/index.php#/policy/B13jeiMdE?bc=true&bcCurrent=07%20-%20Grading&bcGroup=Faculty%20Academic%20Regulations&bcItemType=policies) to assess your work.
 Please also note that I have a "no questions asked," one-week late submission policy for all work, excluding the final project, you'll conduct in this seminar.
 See the seminar [policies](#policies) for more on late submissions.

 I suggest dedicating 5 to 9 hours of study each week to this seminar, plus 3 hours for the weekly seminar meetings.
 Of course, 5 to 9 hours per week is only a guideline.
 You may find that you need more or less time depending on the activity, your preferences, and your own familiarity with the material and work involved.

+# Schedule

+The seminar schedule is below.
+It's subject to change, and I will announce any changes 1-2 weeks in advance.
+I will never use schedule changes to increase your workload.

+You will find almost all assigned materials either online via UVic Libraries or in the PDF course reader.
+I link to assigned materials when they are *not* available in the Libraries or reader.

+Most weeks in the schedule include descriptions of what to do before seminar, what we'll do during seminar, and some questions to guide our inquiry that week.
+You'll also find detailed prompts in Weeks 3, 4, 5, 6, 8, 11, 12, and 13.

+You'll notice that, many weeks, I point to related materials, but *I in no way expect you to read or study those related materials.* We can't read all the things, and I know you've a lot to juggle in a single term.
+I refer to related materials for the sake of scholarly integrity and in case you wish to follow a particular trajectory or topic across game studies.
+I will likely mention these related materials during seminar discussions, too.
+If I fail to define a term they use or effectively communicate an argument they make, then please don't hesitate to tell me.
+I'll clarify.

+One other thing to know about me before we proceed: *I'm a planner, I always over-plan, and I’ll opt for care in every instance.* If the workload becomes too much, or the seminar starts to struggle with scope creep, then we’ll cut material.
+I’ve planned for the maximum in advance, under the assumption that we won't get to everything.
+And that's totally fine.

 # Policies